Roger-Federer-Foundation/rff-natural-playgrounds/book/text/0-4-introduction.md

 >
 > **The National Early Learning and Development Standards for Children From Birth to Four Years**
 >
-> -   Recognise play as central to achieving early learning milestones.
+> *   Recognise play as central to achieving early learning milestones.
-> -   Recognises the provision of “opportunities for active play as a universal strategy to be provided by all – parents, caregivers ‐ to enable positive growth and development.”
+> *   Recognises the provision of “opportunities for active play as a universal strategy to be provided by all – parents, caregivers ‐ to enable positive growth and development.”
 >
 > **The National Integrated Early Childhood Development Policy**
 >
-> -   Play as a principle in early learning that government is duty‐bound to provide
+> *   Play as a principle in early learning that government is duty‐bound to provide.
-> -   Increase the knowledge of parents and caregivers of the developmental value of play
+> *   Increase the knowledge of parents and caregivers of the developmental value of play.
-> -   Play‐sensitive planning and increased allocation of resources through town planning processes to make adequate play facilities available
+> *   Play‐sensitive planning and increased allocation of resources through town planning processes to make adequate play facilities available.
 {:.box.float-top-next}